 Other sections explain the Club’s Activities, where and when our meetings are held and the different events that are held throughout the year.

-We also have Specialist Sections/Sub Groups in which members have an opportunity to participate.
+We hope to resume Specialist Sections/Sub Groups in which members have an opportunity to participate.

 The concept of Probus originated in North America in the early 1920’s, and evolved over the years.
 The first Probus Club in the UK was formed in Caterham in 1966, sponsored by the local Rotary Club.